Korean Grammar Point

 Quick Recap Quiz

-1. What object marker do you use for the noun "사과"?
+1. Which object marker would you use with the noun 음악 (music)?

 hanabira.org